Skip to content

 hypernetworks/hypernetworks/Hypernetwork weights

-facerestore_models/facerestore_models/Face restoration (GFPGAN, CodeFormer)
+facerestore_models/facerestore_models/Face restoration models (GFPGAN, CodeFormer)

 inpaint/inpaint/Inpainting-specific models